Teacher: Miss Done and Miss Parr

-LSAs: Mr Tierney, Miss Shearer & Mrs Green
+LSAs: Mr Tierney, Mrs Green & Miss Mohsin

 Wow how quick did our first term go together!
 As always please find below all the information you will need about our learning this half term.

-We will be basing our reading and writing lessons on a book called the Middle World!
-In this adventure action packed thriller we will follow a 14 year old boy and his perilous journey through El Xavier- a Maya city!
-Watch out those Gods are terrifying!
+We will be basing our reading and writing lessons on a book called Holes!
+In this adventure action packed thriller we will follow a young boy and his journey at juvenile detention centre.

 There are lots of new grammar terms and techniques that they children will be introduced to this year and we will have a dedicated grammar lesson each week too.
 Please don't forget to practise spellings at home ready for the test each week.
 Did you know the year 6 spellings SATs tests the spellings from all year groups from 3-6?